Gorilla0823/Chiayi-City-Tourism-Website/README.md

 # Chiayi-City-Tourism-Website
-A tourisma website of Chiayi using Bootstrap4.
+A tourism website of Chiayi using Bootstrap4.

 **Features are as follow:**